migueletto/PumpkinOS/README.md

 ## Running
 On 64-bits Windows, run pumpkin.bat.
 On 32-bits Windows, run pumpkin32.bat.
 On Linux or WSL, run pumpkin.sh.
 PumpkinOS will open on a new window.
-On WSL you may need to run a X-Window Manager, otherwise the PumpkinOS window will not have a border.

 When you run PumpkinOS, all PRCs inside vfs/app_install will be removed and expanded into folders inside vfs/app_storage.
 Please keep in mind that everything is pretty much experimental at this stage, so expect a few issues here and there.